 Mozilla makes a great web browser that is packed with features and if you have a computer with expensive hardware then no doubt your computer can handle what Mozilla asks of it.
-I have a good friend who is always using the Mozilla browser, and I am sure it is got something to do with the features.
+I have a good friend who is always using the Mozilla browser, and I am sure the reason for that is because of something to do with the features.
 I prefer sticking with what is quickest, and that is why I use Google Chrome.

 If you are someone who likes to use Mozilla, and you notice that it is not as quick as what you would hope for it to be on your computer, then you might want to think about disabling the Firefox Hello and Pocket in Mozilla Firefox browser.
 As the name suggests, Mozilla Hello is about making video and voice connections online.
 The Pocket feature in Mozilla is all about saving web pages for later or what people might know as bookmarking but in Mozilla’s unique way.